oiax/tgweb/README.md

 </html>
 ```

-### Embedding contents into slots within a layout
+### Slots and inserts

 The `<tg-slot>` element is a place holder inside a layout that you can fill with a content
 specified within a page.
 A `name` attribute must be specified for the `<tg-slot>` element.

-To insert content into a slot in a layout, place an element with the `tg-slot` attribute on the
+To embed content into a slot in a layout, place a `<tg-insert>` element on the page where the
-page where the layout is to be applied.
+layout is to be applied.

-The tag name of the element with the `tg-slot` attribute is meaningless and can be anything,
-but `<div>` or `<span>` is recommended.

-If you specify the name of the slot as the value of the `tg-slot` attribute,
+If you specify the name of the slot as the value of the `name` property of  `<tg-insert>` element,
 the slot will be replaced with the element's content.

 When page content is inserted into a `<tg-content>` element in a layout,
-all elements with the `tg-slot` attribute are removed from the page content.
+all `<tg-insert>` elements are removed from the page content.

 #### Example